FlorianSp2000/screenshot-to-code/README.md

 - [OpenAI API key with access to GPT-4](https://github.com/abi/screenshot-to-code/blob/main/Troubleshooting.md) or Anthropic key (optional)
 - Both are recommended so you can compare results from both Claude and GPT4o

-If you'd like to run the app with Ollama open source models (not recommended due to poor quality results), [follow this comment](https://github.com/abi/screenshot-to-code/issues/354#issuecomment-2435479853).

 Run the backend (I use Poetry for package management - `pip install --upgrade poetry` if you don't have it):